bsdfbsdfgsfbs/oprouter/README.md

-# 🤖 OpRouter - AI Chat Client
+# 🤖 OpRouter - OpenRouter SDK Client for Python

 A Python library for chatting with AI models through OpenRouter.
 Simple to use, reliable, and feature-rich.